Moving

 What are the rules for the baggage certificate?

-• The baggage certificate, known as "Certificado de Bagagem," should indicate that all the items are used and have been owned by the goods' owner for over 6 months.
-The certificate should not include any information about the values of the items;
+• The certificate, known as "Certificado de Bagagem," should indicate that all the items are used and have been owned by the goods' owner for over 6 months.
+It should not include any information about the values of the items;

-• The baggage certificate needs to indicate that the person who owns the items has been residing in the country of origin for over 12 months;
+• It needs to indicate that the person who owns the items has been residing in the country of origin for over 12 months;

 • Household goods that have been owned by the owner for at least 6 months and are not intended for sale after the shipment is released are exempt from duty;